xanpj/PlatooningFlashChannels/README.md

 ├── lib/ 	                        #libraries
        ├──flash/                        #Flash Channels library from https://github.com/iotaledger/iota.flash.js/ (Heavily modified)
-       ├──iota/                         #IOTA JS Library from https://github.com/iotaledger/iota.lib.js/
+       ├──iota/                         #IOTA JS Library from https://github.com/iotaledger/iota.lib.js/ ├── ..
 ```
 ## OTHER:
-The code in pa_visualizations takes the time measurements performed when running the application code to create process diagrams of the process and barplots of thenative performance of the functions.
-This will also not be explicated here.
+The code in pa_visualizations uses the time measurements performed when running the application to create process diagrams of the process and barplots of the performance of the native functions.
+This will not be explicated here.

 By Alexander Jagaciak